RobRomijnders/noesis/readme.md

 # NoEsis: A Modular LLM with Differentially Private Knowledge Transfer

 This is the Github repo that goes with the NoEsis project.
-The paper can be found at [arXiv](https://arxiv.org/).
+The paper and peer-review can be found on [OpenReview](https://openreview.net/forum?id=UIzvc5u2Eu).

 # Structure
 Important abstractions made in the code and important changes with respect to default DP fine tuning: